-6.20 Original architectural features such as

-timber sash windows, panelled doors, decorative stucco, moulded window surrounds, door cases, and historic shopfronts should be maintained and repaired wherever possible.
-Where renewal is unavoidable or features missing, owners are encouraged to reinstate these with traditional or matching designs.

-- 6.21 Surviving, original, decorative railings, gates, filial and balconies etc., should be retained.
-The reinstatement of missing elements, particularly boundary railings, to match surviving examples, should be encouraged. - 6.22 All original features should ideally be kept.
-If their loss is unavoidable they should be replaced with exact replicas. - 6.23 Properties with poor replacement windows should be encouraged to change them for those of a more appropriate design when an opportunity arises.
+- 6.18 Original architectural features such as timber sash windows, panelled doors, decorative stucco, moulded window surrounds, door cases, and historic shopfronts should be maintained and repaired wherever possible.
+Where renewal is unavoidable or features missing, owners are encouraged to reinstate these with traditional or matching designs and traditional materials. - 6.19 All original features should ideally be kept.
+If their loss is unavoidable they should be replaced with exact replicas. - 6.20 Owners of properties with poor replacement windows should be encouraged to change them for those of a more appropriate design when an opportunity arises.

-Other Additions
+Other additions

-- 6.24 Alarm boxes should be located away from important architectural detail so as to minimise their affect on the townscape quality of an area and the appearance of the building on which they are located. - 6.25 Satellite dishes and T.V. aerials will not be permitted where they would be visually obtrusive and where alternative locations are possible. - 6.26 Further detailed guidelines may be helpful in ensuring that they do not have a negative impact upon the character of the conservation area. - 6.27 The positioning of gas and electricity meters on external walls is to be avoided or, if absolutely necessary, their location should be carefully considered.
-The routing of external telephone, tv cables, etc., on external walls should be carefully considered. - 6.28 Gutters, rainwater pipes and soil pipes should be replaced, when necessary, in their original form and material.
-The use of PVC should be discouraged.
+- 6.21 Gutters, rainwater pipes and soil pipes should be replaced, when necessary, in their original form and material.
+The use of UPVC should be discouraged. - 6.22 The positioning of gas and electricity meters on external walls is to be avoided or, if absolutely necessary, their location should be carefully considered. - 6.23 The routing of external telephone, T.V. cables and location of gas flues etc. on external walls should be carefully considered. - 6.24 Alarm boxes should be located away from important architectural detail so as to minimise their affect on the townscape quality of an area and the appearance of the building on which they are located. - 6.25 Satellite dishes and T.V. aerials will not be permitted where they would be visually obtrusive and where alternative locations are possible. - 6.26 Further detailed guidelines may be helpful in ensuring that they do not have a negative impact upon the character of the conservation area.